-In that clip, you witnessed actress Hattie McDaniel (the first African American/Minority to win an Academy Award) give her acceptance speech for her Oscar-winning supporting role as “Mammy” in the 1939 classic Gone With the Wind.
-Now, before I state my opinion regarding the hot topic circling the internet about the Oscar’s lack of diversity, I did some fact-finding and I want to share this information with you first.
+In this clip, you witnessed actress Hattie McDaniel (the first African American/Minority to win an Academy Award) give her acceptance speech for her Oscar-winning supporting role as “Mammy” in the 1939 classic Gone With the Wind.
+Now, before I state my opinion regarding the hot topic circling the internet about the Oscar’s lack of diversity, I did some fact-finding and I wanted to share this information with you first.

 - The Academy Awards was founded in 1927 at the home of M-G-M studio chief Louis B. Mayer.
 Douglas Fairbanks became the first Academy President (1927-1929)

 - The First Academy Awards (Oscars) Ceremony took place on May 16, 1929